Reporting compliance

 Employer must not give false or misleading information

-Relevant employers must not to give false or misleading information to WGEA.
-This requirement ensures the integrity of the information provided to WGEA for the purposes of monitoring and improving gender equality in the workplace.
+Relevant employers must not give false or misleading information to WGEA.
+This requirement:

-It also upholds public trust and confidence in the public reporting of workplace gender equality and enables informed policy making.
+• upholds public trust and confidence in the public reporting of workplace gender equality

-In addition to WGEA potentially naming an employer as non-compliant for providing false or misleading information, the Act makes it a criminal offence which empowers WGEA to refer the matter to the Commonwealth Director of Public Prosecutions for further investigation.
+WGEA can name an employer as non-compliant for providing false or misleading information.
+Further, the Act makes providing this information a criminal offence – which empowers WGEA to refer the matter to the Commonwealth Director of Public Prosecutions for further investigation.

 Corporate groups – impact on parent organisation